ophub/amlogic-s9xxx-openwrt/README.md

-# OpenWrt for S905x3-Boxs and Phicomm-N1
+# Automatically Packaged OpenWrt for S905x3-Boxs and Phicomm-N1

 You can download the OpwnWrt for S905x3-Boxs and Phicomm-N1 firmware from [Releases](https://github.com/ophub/op/releases).
 Such as `openwrt_s905x3_phicomm-n1_${date}`.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).